 Upon arrival to Ban Channuea, head up the stairs to meet the Lamphet family, owners of Lao Pottery House.
 On this one hour experience visitors get a chance to get hands-on with the clay.
 Skilled pottery makers will be close by to help guide you as you craft your own small masterpiece.
 Learn and ask questions as you go.
 It’s a great way to spend an hour.

-Lao Pottery Making Workshops – Mornings & Afternoons
+Traditional Lao Pottery Making Workshops – AM & PM

 On this tour get a behind-the-scenes look at these ancient pottery techniques.
 Visitors enjoy a guided village tour and visit to the community kiln before heading back to Lao Pottery House to get hands-on with the clay.
 Skilled pottery makers will be close by to help guide you as you craft your own small masterpiece.
 Good luck.